arj03/seedstore/WASM/README.md

 "minifier" is a ~70-line dependency-free comment stripper (`scripts/minify.mjs`), **not** a bundler or terser: it preserves string/template contents and gates every emitted file through `node --check`, so a stripper mistake fails the build rather than shipping broken JS.
-The same step now runs in seedkernel too, shrinking that shared host from 11 to ~5 KB gz; `npm run build:browser` stages both minified hosts (`build/host-min`) into the demo.
+The same step runs in seedkernel too, shrinking that shared host from 11 to ~5 KB gz; `npm run build:browser` stages both minified hosts (`build/host-min`) into the demo.